aashishtamsya/iOS-Developement-Course/README.md

 ### SQLite

-*	[SQLite](https://github.com/aashishtamsya/SQLite) - An iOS Application with SQLite as offline backend.
+*	[ToDo List With SQLite](https://github.com/aashishtamsya/ToDo-List-Using-SQLite) - An iOS Application with SQLite as offline backend to implement To Do List App.

 ## Contribution